 - 1. A tardy is defined as not being in the classroom when the tardy bell rings. - 2.
 A tardy will be counted as an absence 10 minutes after the tardy bell rings. - 3.
-Six tardies in any one class will equal an absence in that class. - 4.
+Six tardies in any one class will equal an absence in that class. - 2.
 The counting of tardies for attendance purposes will be by individual class.

-Offense:
+ense:

-6 tardies in a class 12 tardies in a class 18 tardies in a class 24 tardies in a class absences
+6 tardies in a class One absence

+12 tardies in a class One Saturday School

+18 tardies in a class Two days ISS and 3 absences

+24 tardies in a class Three days

+ISS and 4 absences